This page guides you through Git setup and contribution process.

 - A corresponding JIRA issue is created and has a clear problem description.

-- You follow Coding Guidelines.
+- Make sure you follow Coding Guidelines.

 Pull requests are made to